nicolasvargaszz/poharogapp/README.md

-Azure-Voice-to-Text Documentation
+# Azure-Voice-to-Text Documentation
-Introduction
+## Introduction
 Welcome to the Azure-Voice-to-Text project!
 Developed during a hackathon, this innovative project utilizes Azure Cognitive Services to integrate text-to-speech and text classification functionalities.
 Our solution aims to enhance medical consultations by recording, transcribing, and analyzing conversations efficiently.

-🌟 Overview
+## 🌟 Overview
 Poharogapp is a web application designed to streamline medical consultations in hospitals, whether they are in-person or virtual.
 The application provides a robust platform for recording and transcribing medical consultations, transforming spoken words into actionable text.
 This transcribed text is then analyzed using Azure's advanced AI capabilities, providing valuable insights and classifications.

-🚀 Technology Stack
+## 🚀 Technology Stack
 The application leverages the following technologies:

-Flask: A lightweight Python web framework that serves as the backbone of the web application, offering flexibility and ease of development.
+**Flask**: A lightweight Python web framework that serves as the backbone of the web application, offering flexibility and ease of development.
-Azure Cognitive Services: Includes text-to-speech for converting audio to text and text classification for analyzing the transcribed content.
+**Azure Cognitive Services**: Includes text-to-speech for converting audio to text and text classification for analyzing the transcribed content.
-Python: The primary programming language used for developing the application logic and integrating Azure services.
+**Python**: The primary programming language used for developing the application logic and integrating Azure services.
-🔑 Key Features
+## 🔑 Key Features
 Medical Consultation Recording:

 Allows users to record both in-person and virtual medical consultations.